gvensan/solace-glossary/_posts/2021-09-09-open-certificate-status-protocol.md

 ---
 layout: post
 title: "Open Certificate Status Protocol"
-excerpt: "OCSP is used to configure Solace PubSub+ event brokers to use a certification authority (CA)"
+excerpt: "OCSP is used to configure Solace PubSub+ event brokers to use a certification authority (CA)."
 acronym: "OCSP"
 categories:
   - "Messaging Protocol"